chriswallace/chriswallace.net/resume.md

 ## Selected Works

 Here are a few links to projects I’ve worked on in a creative direction and production design capacity.
-The links referenced fore each are live, up-to-date, and entirely designed by me and my team.
+The links referenced for each are live, up-to-date, and entirely designed by me and my team.

 ### [Twelve Days of CryptoArt](https://twelvedays.ultradao.org)